ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 This script do the next for you:

-    1. Creating Service account for mlflow service [mlflow-tracking-sa].
+    1. Creating Service account for mlflow service `[mlflow-tracking-sa]`.
     2. Creating Back-end artifact bucket.
-    3. Creating sql instance with root password specified in argument 4.
+    3. Creating SQL instance with root password specified in argument 4.
     4. Creating mlflow database inner SQL instance.
-    5. Creating service account privileges to use Back-end [roles/cloudsql.editor]
+    5. Creating service account privileges to use Back-end `[roles/cloudsql.editor]`
     6. Generating an automatic script called **start_mlflow_tracking.sh** and sending to ``gs://<BUCKET_NAME>/scripts/``
     7. Deleting local **start_mlflow_tracking.sh** file.
-    8. Creating static external ip for mlflow-tracking-server
+    8. Creating static external IP for `mlflow-tracking-server`
-    9. Deploying remote server [mlflow-tracking-server]
+    9. Deploying remote server `[mlflow-tracking-server]`

-Step 8 is very important, this allows you to delete server instance and create again when you need it without redefining server ip in sinergym-template for remote container experiments.
+Step 8 is very important, this allows you to delete server instance and create again when you need it without redefining server IP in sinergym-template for remote container experiments.
 Notice that server instance creation use service account for mlflow, with this configuration mlflow can read from SQL server.
 In :ref:`4.
-Create your VM or MIG` it is specified MLFLOW_TRACKING_URI container environment variable using that external static ip.
+Create your VM or MIG` it is specified MLFLOW_TRACKING_URI container environment variable using that external static IP.

-.. warning:: It is important execute this script before create sinergym-template instances in order to anotate mlflow-server-ip.
+.. warning:: It is important execute this script before create sinergym-template instances in order to annotate `mlflow-server-ip`.

 .. note:: If you want to change any backend configuration, you can change any parameter of the script bellow.